 This is not to be too negative - parents of children with SEN are amazing warriors.

-I have four children: Olivia (20) who has AD(H)D and dyspraxia and is studying for a degree in Drama at Guildhall; Talia (13) has Asperger’s and dyscalculia, she is highly talented at Tai Kwondo and was World Champion (2012) in her age/belt bracket; Imogen (9) has autism and Tourette’s, she has perfect pitch and is an amazing singer and gymnast; Nathan (5) is adopted and has attachment disorder, he is brilliant at construction.
+I have four children: Olivia, who has ADHD and dyspraxia and is an actor; Talia, has Asperger’s and dyscalculia, she is highly talented at Tai Kwondo and was World Champion (2012) in her age/belt bracket; Imogen has autism and Tourette’s, she has perfect pitch and is an amazing singer and gymnast; Nathan is adopted and has attachment disorder, he is brilliant at construction.

 All of the children have a great sense of fun and make for the most extraordinary family life.